Apple's next-gen Mac chip 'M2' enters mass production: Report

-San Francisco, April 27 (IANS) Apple's custom next-generation Mac processor has entered the mass production stage this month, media reports said.
+San Francisco: Apple's custom next-generation Mac processor has entered the mass production stage this month, media reports said.

 Tentatively dubbed the "M2" after Apple's M1 chip, the processors take at least three months to produce, according to sources.